-This capability requires CDM solutions to collect information about attributes in the OU and FISMA containers. the MDR, the MUR, the MSR, and the MIR.
+This capability requires CDM solutions to collect information about attributes in the OU and FISMA containers, the MDR, the MUR, the MSR, and the Master Incident Record (MIR).
 This capability is related to BEHAVE when behavior events related to incidents recorded in the MIR influence attribute values in the MUR.
-This capability is related to the DATA_SPIL capability for incidents involving the loss/leakage/spillage of information.